Developable Quad Meshes and Contact Element Nets: Design Tools for Developable Surfaces

-\Bullet If the design surface $M$ is to behave like an inextensible material, geometric design can be done e.g.\ with the method of \cite{jiang-2020}.
-The new approach of the present paper is not needed.
+\Bullet If the design surface $M$ is to behave like an inextensible material, geometric design can be done by including the property of being isometric to the reference mesh, using the term $E_\iso$ with a large associated weight $\lambda_\iso$.

 \Bullet The design surface may behave in an elastic way.
-Then it is modelled as a quad mesh which enjoys discrete developability as defined above.
-In our optimization we include the property of being isometric to a reference mesh, but with a small weight.
-We do not claim to accurately model any exact material behaviour here, we simply want to provide this feature to the designer and be able to profit from its regularizing effect.
+In our implementation, we can choose to include the property of being isometric either to the reference mesh (with a smaller weight $\lambda_\iso$), or to the previous state/iteration.
+Both provide a regularizing effect to varying extents, without pulling the surface back to its initial position.
+We do not claim to accurately model any exact material behavior.

-\Bullet The design surface experiences ``plastic'' deformation.
-This is similar to the ``elastic'' case.
-However in each round of optimization we include isometry to the previous state as a soft constraint.
-This has a regularizing effect without pulling the surface back to its initial position.